-e) if 240 credits (including a minimum of 120 at level 5) have been attempted and 225 have been passed, the student will be considered for the award of a Foundation Degree which can be awarded at the level of Pass, Merit or Distinction in accordance with the Foundation Degree Rules of Assessment.
+f) if 240 credits (including a minimum of 120 at level 5) have been attempted and 225 have been passed, the student will be considered for the award of a Diploma of Higher Education.

 Note: An undergraduate exam board will reinstate the module mark for a previous attempt at a failed module if it is higher than the mark for the most recent attempt.
 This will not apply where students are repeating an entire stage for uncapped marks.
 In such cases the marks achieved at the end of the repeat stage will stand.